 The introduction of this policy was initially a response to the White Paper on Homelessness: The Road Home 2008, Australia's National Approach to reducing Homelessness.
 A Way Home: Reducing Homelessness Action Plan 2009-2014 is NSW Government's response to addressing homelessness and an associated Regional Homelessness Action Plan 2010-2014 for the North Coast was developed at this time.
 An evaluation of the state plan was completed by Australian Housing and Urban Research Institute (AHURI) in May 2013.
 In 2017 NSW Government released Foundations for Change - Homelessness in NSW Discussion Paper which aimed to engage a wide range of organisations and individuals to strengthen collective action and develop a new strategy for reducing homelessness.
 A consultation report of findings was released in July 2017.
-The intent of this preliminary work is that a strategy will be released late 2018.
+The new NSW Homelessness Strategy was released in June 2018.
 This policy also responds to the Northern Rivers Regional Social Plan (2013-2018) developed by Regional Development Australia and Social Futures (formerly Northern Rivers Social Development Council).
 These documents seek to implement a collective impact approach in the prevention and early intervention response to reducing homelessness in Northern NSW.

 In addition, the National Affordable Housing Agreement (NAHA) 2012 and National Partnership Agreement on Homelessness (NPAH) 2008 have been superseded.
 The new National Housing and Homelessness Agreement (NHHA) 2018 is the funding agreement between the Federal Government and States and Territories.
 Under the NHHA, 'funding to State and Territory Governments will target jurisdiction specific priorities including supply targets, planning and zoning reforms and renewal of public housing while also supporting the delivery of frontline homelessness services'2.
+The NSW bilateral agreement under the NHHA was signed in August 2018.

-The role of local government
+The role of Local Government